qthompso/tm_devices/docs/advanced/signal_generators.md

 ### Class Structure

-Each Source class (AFG, AWG) and Tekscope (If the AFG license is installed) will contain a dictionary of channel classes, which are defined on first access.
-Each of these channel classes represents an output channel on the source, or in the case of Tekscope, the IAFG.
+Each Source class (AFG, AWG) and Tekscope (If the AFG license is installed) will contain a dictionary of source channel classes, which are defined on first access.
+Each of these source channel classes represents an output channel on the source, or in the case of Tekscope, the IAFG.

-These channels contain methods and properties which pertain to pi commands that apply changes to one output channel.
+These channels contain methods and properties which pertain to PI commands that apply changes to one output channel.
 For example: the afg.source_channel\["SOURCE1"\].set_amplitude() call will change the amplitude only for source output 1.

 ______________________________________________________________________